wjex09/Dirus/README.md

-# Do I really Understand Stuff
+# Do I really Understand Stuff?